ebetancourt/jarvis/tasks/tasks-prd-journaling-agent.md

 ### Notes

-- Unit tests should be placed alongside the code files they are testing
+- Unit tests are organized in the `tests/` directory following the established project structure (e.g., `tests/agents/`, `tests/core/`)
 - Use `pytest` to run tests (following existing codebase patterns)
 - Journal files will be stored in `/src/data/journal/` directory
 - Follow existing agent patterns from `src/agents/jarvis.py` for LangGraph integration